Should I Build or Buy a Dog Kennel Run?

 - You can find plans online if you want to make this a DIY project.

-Whether you choose to buy readymade or do-it-yourself, this article will introduce all the features to consider.
+Whether you choose to buy a ready-made kenned or build it yourself, this article will introduce all the features to consider.

 Does a Kennel Need a Roof?

 One important thing that you don't want to overlook is your dog's tendency to jump or climb.
 If you are unable to train you pooch to stay within the boundaries of her dog run, you will need to consider getting an enclosure with a secure top.
 If you are uncertain if you pet has jumping or climbing tendencies, make sure that you will be able to add a top if the problem arises down the road.

 A tarp type of cover may be good for sun protection but may not stop a determined "Houdini Hound" from escaping her exercise kennel.
 Some pets are quite adept at scaling walls, and as the saying goes, it's hard to keep a good dog down!

 What Shape of Kennel Is Best?

 Square pens may take up as little as 6’ by 6’ of space, but if your backyard is longer than it is wide, you may look into modular dog runs that are rectangular in shape to better accommodate your four-legged friend.
 If you have a dog breed with specific needs, be sure to research which types will best accommodate those needs.

 Don't overlook flooring.
 Good options are stone or gravel, patio blocks, or a concrete slab.
 Even when dog runs are placed on a nice grassy area, in time, they usually wind up being turned into muddy messes!

 Buying a pre-fabricated dog kennel and run is definitely the best option for people without much experience in building or without enough time on their hands.
 Although it may not be the most economical option, it may be worth it, considering the large amount of time and energy you will save and the peace of mind you will have knowing that it was properly built and is safe for your pet.

 Assembling a Backyard Dog Run